mperdikeas/js-zero-structural-sharing/README.md

+# WARNING

+This project has been renamed, use [structural-sharing](https://github.com/mperdikeas/structural-sharing) instead.

 # js-zero-structural-sharing
 Tests that two objects (recursively) have zero structural sharing.
 In other words, nowhere do they access a common memory location.